 Have you ever wondered about something which is not usual?
-India is the most amazing country of the World.
-There are lots of mind blowing facts about Indian laws which are not yet popular an d known to all people.
+India is the most amazing country in the World.
+There are lots of mind-blowing facts about Indian laws that are not yet popular and known to all people.
 India is large country in terms of population and land.
-So, it is difficult for every people to discover mind blowing facts of the country..
+So, it is difficult for every people to discover the mind-blowing facts of the country.

 India is the largest democracy in the world and on the 26th of January 2016 the constitution of India, which has seen various amendments and changes been done over the years, will complete 66 years of democracy and sovereignty.

 1. The Indian Constitution Is The Largest In The World

 Constitutions concern different levels of organizations, from sovereign states to companies and unincorporated associations.
 A treaty which establishes an international organization is also its constitution, in that it would define how that organization is constituted.
 The Constitution of India is the longest written constitution of any sovereign country in the world, containing 444 articles in 22 parts, 12 schedules and 118 amendments, with 146,385 words in its English-language version.